Written by: Carib Students’s creator and writer, Nia Golden

 The accommodations will have their own website where you will make an account to pay your rent.
 They will have a few payment plans, like every month or 3 times for the school year.
 It depends on the provider.
 If you are using student finance, student finance gives you your money 3 times a year so you can line up your rent payment with that.

 For every accommodation no matter if its from your uni or private, google it for reviews.
 Or you can check the reviews on the website or other student forums.
 You want to be at an accommodation that has good facilities but also friendly staff and a landlord who will fix any issues in your flat in a reasonable time and it is done well.

 One night before I was about to go to sleep, my fire alarm started to make a noise.
 Safe to say it was hard to sleep and the worst thing was, it happened on the weekend.
 I had to wait until the Monday to get it fixed but, bright and early someone came in and fixed it.
 At another time, our flat’s kitchen microwave stopped working and the heater had issues and maintenance quickly replaced them with new ones.

 So definitely check for students experiences to help with your choice.

 Proximity to necessities

 Pay attention to your accommodations proximity to supermarkets, pharmacy (Boots or other stores) bus stops or train stations.
-You will have to do some walking, you will realize how much that will become your friend when you arrive.
-You can also look to see how close it is the city centre.
+In England, walking is something you cannot avoid, but it will become your friend, don’t worry.
+It’s a good way to get to know the area around you especially if for one reason or another you need to walk home.
+Check the proximty to the city centre.
 My accommodations is about 12 mins walk to my city centre.